 A local Facebook group with over 5,000 members, the Toowoomba Region Unconsumers group is a thriving community of locals who share, giveaway and exchange a range of household items and produce to avoid waste or buying new products with short life spans.

 Managed by Proven Energy, this Facebook group offers a local discussion forum on all forms of renewable energy, as well as industry and news updates about solar and wind power.

-National initiative Renew has been providing expert, independent advice on sustainable solutions for the home to households, government and industry since 1980.
+National initiative Renew has been providing expert, independent advice on sustainable solutions for the home to local households, government and industry since 1980.
 The organisation has a Toowoomba based branch which provides sustainable updates via Social media and organises local events relating to sustainability and climate change.

 The inaugural South Queensland Energy & Resources Expo was held by TSBE in October 2019.
 The event was created to bring together companies and professionals from a diverse range of energy areas, including renewable energy, gas and mining through to infrastructure, engineering, construction and transport.